 - other circumstances that could reasonably be expected to cause suffering, disability, or death to the animal.

 Whether you have been charged with violating California animal abuse law for leaving your pet in your car or for any other act, there are defenses that an experienced California criminal defense attorney can assert on your behalf.
 Please give us a call to discuss your matter.
-(For Nevada law, see our blog article, "A Las Vegas Animal Cruelty Conviction Can Result in Significant Jail Time.")
+(Also see our article, "5 Illegal Pets in California."
+For Nevada law, see our blog article, "A Las Vegas Animal Cruelty Conviction Can Result in Significant Jail Time.")